 the page's body text (such as found in many non-fiction books and

-manuals, and simulated on this website page), you can use WP's
+manuals, and simulated on this website page), you can use WordPerfect's

 space between coulmns (e.g., 0.25").

-column, enter your formatted section heading (e.g., use Heading 2 style
+column, enter your formatted section heading (e.g., you could apply the Heading 2 style

 from the Styles drop list on the property bar; this style is shown in the sample screen shots above).

 column with <Ctrl+Enter> and enter the body text for that